Canvas Apps Offline: Leveraging SaveData and LoadData for Seamless Offline Experiences

 ClearCollect(WorkOrders, Filter(WorkOrdersSource, AssignedTo = User().Email));

-// **Offline**: load data from local cache
+// Offline: load from cache

 LoadData(EquipmentData, "EquipmentCache", true);